 Traditionally the most important of these is Vivekachudamani written by Sri Shankacharya.
-This is arguably the single most important scripture in Advaita Vedanta.
+This is arguably today the single most important and influential scripture in Advaita Vedanta.
 Whilst Vedanta is primarily based upon the Upanishads, the teachings in the Upanishads are not always clearly and systematically explained.
 There are also different ways of interpreting these texts, and many Traditional lineages themselves have very questionable interpretations of the texts, and this can give rise to doubts.
 One danger is that one may end up engaging in too much extensive scriptural study, which in itself may take decades – even then one may still have doubts!

 Vivekachudamani summarises and systematises the teachings of the Upanishads and has been used as a gold-standard for Advaita Teachings since it was written approximately 1400 years ago.
 The repetition present in the verses, the way the same topic is often spoken of in different ways, and the way the teaching is present throughout the text (ie. the teachings are given at the beginning, middle and end of the text) means that the true meaning of the text cannot easily be distorted, altered, misunderstood or wrongly interpreted.